 This standard is used by people or companies that work with electronic circuit assemblies, which require in-depth knowledge of the requirements for electrical and electronic connections, materials, methods, and verification criteria to produce high-quality lead-free and lead-free soldered interconnects. .
 Process control and electronic connection requirements.
 Used a lot with IPC 610.

 13.4.
 IPC 7711/21 Rework, Modification and Repair of Electronic Assemblies

-Recommended for companies or individuals who perform repairing, modifying, or reworking or assembled or unassembled PCBs for both consumer product and professional and high-reliability applications.
+Recommended for companies or individuals who perform repairing, modifying, or reworking or assembled or unassembled PCBs for both consumer products and professional and high-reliability applications.
 According to the specifications, they are the electronic guide manuals of the Industry worldwide, for the removal or replacement of electronic components and the repair of circuits with the minimum impact on the quality and reliability of the product, without affecting its useful life and fulfilling the client’s requirements.

 13.5.
 IPC 620 Requirements and Acceptance for Cable and Wire Harness Assemblies.

-For those who work in cable and wire assembly for the manufacture and installation of cables and harnesses.
+For those who work in cable and wire assembly for the manufacture and installation of ropes and harnesses.
 Visual acceptance criteria.

 13.6.
 IPC-SM-840D Qualification and Performance Specification of Permanent Solder Mask